WCSCourses/HumanGenEpi/manuals/Sample_array_QC/Sample_array_QC.md

 ```
 <img src="https://user-images.githubusercontent.com/8644480/170877252-273d5367-dbf8-4bd5-8b47-e3cf4b2b17c4.png" width=500>

+:closed_book: **Q:** Can you find the population outliers?
+:closed_book: **Q:** Can you relate the results of the PCA and heterogeneity analyses for these samples?

 #### **QC: Combine all sample outliers' files and remove these outliers to obtain a new PLINK file with samples passing QC**
 ```bash
 cat to-remove.QC_steps1to3.indiv to-remove.related.indiv > to-remove.QC_steps1to4.indiv
 plink --bfile chrAll.ASA --remove to-remove.QC_steps1to4.indiv --make-bed --out chrAll.ASA.afterSampleQC
 ```

-- Validate the absence of population outliers with removal of all samples not passing QC
+- Retry the PCA with removal of all samples not passing QC, including those failed heterogeneity tests in Steps 2 and 3
 <details>
   <summary> Try your own PLINK / R codes </summary>